Topics and tracks

 Play and Learn

-We know it is essential today to continously learn new things – for children as well as for adults.
+Today it is essential to continously learn new things – for children as well as for adults.
 Time is over when we went to school for a certain amount of years – and then worked until we would retire.
 Today, children need to learn to code from an early age, and adults need to learn new things on a regular basis.

-This track is for you if you want to hear about what is going on in the world to improve the learning process: from early age till you retire.
-How robots can help autistic students to learn social skills or children that are sick and cannot go to school for longer periods, or how robots can function as stand-ins for teachers.
+What is going on in the world to improve the learning process: from early age till you retire.
+How can robots help autistic students to learn social skills or children that are sick and cannot go to school for longer periods, or how robots can function as stand-ins for teachers.
 You will also learn how robotics can turn student excitement into a passion for learning – independent of age.

 Service and humanoid robots

-The potential of humanoid robots were demonstrated when Saudi Arabia granted citizenship to Hanson Robotics Ltd.’s Sophia last year.
+The potential of humanoid robots were demonstrated when Saudi Arabia granted citizenship to Hanson Robotics Ltd.’s Sophia.
 Sophia is one of the most advanced androids to date.
 Other robots have walked into disaster zones to successfully shut off a gas leak or put out a fire.

 The retail industry is already using humanoid robots to provide customers with an enhanced shopping experience by giving recommendations based on their purchase history.
 For example, SoftBank Robotics’ Pepper is processing Mastercard orders at a Pizza Hut in Singapore.

 The academic domain has also been adopting these devices for providing an improved learning experience.
 SoftBank Robotics’ other humanoid robot, Nao, is transforming how STEM (science, technology, engineering, and math) education is conducted in schools.
-It has also been used to be of benefit for children with special needs.
+It has also been seen to benefit for children with special needs.

 Humanoid robots have also proven their skills in assisting the elderly.
 The rising geriatric population across the globe will further stimulate the deployment of these robots in medical care.

-Are you working in Healthcare or Eldercare, or do you have family members that need assistance because they are either handicapped or have to be taken care of because of age – then this track is for you.
+Are you working in Healthcare or Eldercare, or do you have family members that need assistance because they are either handicapped or have to be taken care of because of age?
 Globally we experience an increasing age of populations.
 This gives communities challenges since there are not sufficiently young people to take care of the increasing number of people that needs to be taken care of.

 The marine-robotics industry is growing rapidly.
 Examples where robotics in the marine area is changing the way things are done today: